 I also don’t like the trunking for our tv cables going straight across the wall.

-So when hubs was out at Gymnastics with Bunny on Saturday, and the twins were napping, I started redesigning our living room.
-Hubs added some ideas to the mix when he got home.
+So when Jonny was out at Gymnastics with Bunny on Saturday, and the twins were napping, I started redesigning our living room.
+Jonny added some ideas to the mix when he got home.

 I emptied all the cupboards and shelves, moved all the furniture round and started tidying up.
 We moved the DVD shelves round the corner out of sight.
 We put the bookshelf on freecycle and I put the books in our cupboard unit.